Farnham Beer Exhibition: History

 Held in Farnham, Surrey, the first Beerex took place in 1977, three years after CAMRA had been established, as a means of promoting traditional cask-conditioned beers from British breweries in line with CAMRA's aims, whilst raising money for charity.
 The concept was the idea of two CAMRA members who were also members of the Farnham Lions Club.
 These two, Paul Blowfield and Ralph Carter, were inspired by CAMRA's Covent Garden Beer Festival (London) of 1975.
 They took the idea to their two organisations, who then joined with the Farnham Maltings Association to organise the first event, which pre-dated the first CAMRA Great British Beer Festival by some months.
 The event attracted more attendees than anticipated necessitating additional supplies of beer and glasses.
 Originally planned as a one-off event, it has taken place every year since at the Farnham Maltings in late April or early May, still organised by the same three organisations.
-The 2018 event will be the 42nd and once again take place at the Farnham Maltings April 12–14.